Vagahbond/reyece/README.md

 # Reyece
+*This repos is WIP, so it might not be complete yet.*

 My first Arch rice, documented for the sole purpose of obnoxiously bragging about it on r/UnixPorn and saying "I use arch BTW" all the time.

 It's called this way because of the wallpaper.
 Yeah couldnt come up with a better name.